ttelcl/fldvault/FldVault.Core/Zvlt2/FileFormat.zvlt-v2.md

 Used as an embedded version of an external *.pass.key-info file.
-The content is almost the same as the *.pass.key-info file content, except that the signature is replaced by a block header.
+The content is almost the same as the *.pass.key-info file content, except that the file signature is replaced by a block header.

 Presence of this block is optional, but enables the ZVLT file to be used stand-alone.